Talaween/Grant/README.md

 ....
 ```

-for Limit object we provide a condition in the "rule" property, you should use an sql SELECT statement that counts the number of times the user access the object, for example allowing a user to only create maximum 5 articles :
+for Limit object we provide a condition in the "rule" property, you should use a SQL SELECT statement that counts the number of times the user access the object, for example allowing a user to only create maximum 5 articles :

 ```js
 ....